 It is important to note that you should always talk to your physician before taking any pain medications for spine arthritis – even if you only plan to use an over-the-counter option.
+Some individuals have allergies and other considerations that may preclude the use of a particular drug.

 Laser Spine Institute can help